 Vice President & Chief Medical Officer

-Dr. Keilani is responsible for leading medical affairs and supporting strategy across clinical development, medical communications, patient advocacy, and pharmacovigilance.
+Dr. Keilani is responsible for supporting strategy across clinical development, medical communications, and patient advocacy.
 Dr. Keilani has extensive experience in numerous therapeutic areas including nephrology, transplantation, immunology, rheumatology, gastroenterology, cardiovascular, and oncology.

 Prior to joining Leadiant Biosciences, Dr. Keilani held global leadership positions at AVANT Immunotherapeutics, Inc., Serono, Inc., and Fujisawa Healthcare, Inc., where he was responsible for clinical development, medical and regulatory affairs and clinical operations.

 After graduating from Aleppo University Medical School and completing his Internal Medicine residency, Dr. Keilani was a nephrology research fellow at the University of Illinois at Chicago and Northwestern University.
 After his fellowship, he continued as Research Assistant Professor of Medicine in the Division of Nephrology and Hypertension at Northwestern University Medical School and Veterans Administration Lakeside Medical Center in Chicago, IL.